GOVERNANCE

 Chief of Staff of the President of the Republic

-Tokyo's French-Japanese International School does not receives any financial support from the national or local governments.
-It relies on tuition fees to cover all expenses.
-The school is subject to competition, in a country when two French international schools have a convention with the AEFE, hence welcoming any financial donations helping to enhance EIFJ reputable programs.
+Tokyo's French-Japanese International School does not receive any financial support from national or local governments.
+It relies entirely on tuition fees to cover operational and educational expenses.
+The school operates in a competitive environment, in a country where two French international schools are conventioned with the AEFE.
+EIFJ therefore welcomes any financial donations that support the enhancement of its educational programs and community services.

 The Association of Parents of Students